CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 We are going to finish this guide adding a chart to our application.
 This is another functionality that we usually see in location intelligence apps that allows users to better analyze the information displayed in the map.

-In the example we have created a component that shows a bar chart with the number of the stores layer features by store type in the current viewport.
+In the example we have created a component that shows a bar chart with the revenue by store type for stores in the current viewport.
 To implement the chart we are using the [Apache ECharts](https://echarts.apache.org/en/index.html) library.

 First we must add the `echarts` package and the `vue-echarts` package, that facilitates the use of ECharts with Vue, to our project.
 We also need to add the `@vue/composition-api` package as a dev dependency because it is a requirement for using `vue-echarts` in Vue 2: